-Insurance & Intermediaries payables
+Insurance & Intermediaries payables in TCHF

-TCHF

-Insurance & Intermediaries payables YE2016
+Insurance & Intermediaries payables YE2017 YE2016

-Premium Deposits 7'619
+Premium Deposits 6'441 7'619

-Prepaid Premiums 667
+Prepaid Premiums 665 667

-Payables to Policyholders 4'296
+Payables to Policyholders 5'098 4'296

-Payables/Retentions on acquisition commissions 2'205
+Payables to Intermediaries 1'710 2'205

-Total Insurance & Intermediaries payables 14'786
+Total Insurance & Intermediaries payables 13'914 14'786

 "Premium Deposits" are cash deposit accounts hold by the policyholder in order to pay future premiums for the insurance contract.
 The deposits are subject to interest payment.
 According to the contractual agreements of the premium deposit accounts, the amount of prepaid premiums in the deposit cannot exceed the amount of total future outstanding premiums for the policy to be paid-up.
-The interests to be paid on the premium deposit accounts are based on market interest rates and, based on the business rules, can be adjusted at any time at the discretion of the undertaking.
+The interests to be paid on the premium deposit accounts are based on market interest rates and, according to the business rules, can be adjusted at any time at the discretion of the undertaking.
 Interest rates are reviewed regularly, at least on a quarterly basis, or whenever deemed necessary.
-For these reasons, the cash value of the premium deposit account is considered to be a reasonable approximation for the fair value, and no adjustment is made when changing the accounting scheme from cost value under statutory accounts to fair value measurement under Solvency II.
+For these reasons, the cash value of the premium deposit account is considered to be a reasonable approximation for the fair value, and no adjustment is made when changing the accounting scheme from nominal value under statutory accounts to fair value measurement under Solvency II.

 For all other types of payables no relevant change to SII value is expected when moving from statutory to SII accounts due to close duration and maturity and to the absence of expected interest cash-flows.
-As a general assumption, the notional amount is considered to be a reasonable approximation of the fair value and no adjustment is made.
+As a general assumption, the nominal amount is considered to be a reasonable approximation of the fair value and no adjustment is made.